 If you’re in training then you’re going to want to make sure that your watch can connect to the tools you use.
 Fortunately, smartwatches use the same ANT+ and Bluetooth Smart protocols as cycling computers do.

-Although, before you buy it’ll definitely be worth checking the compatibility of your power meter or cadence sensors with your watch as not all broadcast on the same protocols.
+Before you buy it’ll definitely be worth checking the compatibility of your power meter or cadence sensors with your watch.
+Some watches don’t pair with external sensors and some use only Bluetooth or ANT+.
 Today, most power meters communicate on both ANT+ and Bluetooth but it’s still worth checking with the brand of your watch.

-Depending on the watch you buy, you might not need an additional heart rate monitor as many have optical (wrist-based) heart rate sensors built in.
-Admittedly, the general consensus is that wrist based readings aren’t as accurate as those from a chest strap, although they are more convenient and could save you a bit of money.
+Depending on the watch you buy, you might not need an additionalheart rate monitor as many have optical (wrist-based) heart rate sensors built in.
+The general consensus is that wrist-based readings aren’t as accurate as those from a chest strap but they are getting better all the time.
+They are more convenient and if they work for you it could save you a bit of money.

-In built GPS tracking will also be vital, unless you want your watch to piggy-back from your phone for the duration of your rides which will have a detrimental effect on the battery life of both devices.
-A lot of watches will have varying levels of GPS accuracy on tap, allowing you to configure exactly how much battery you want the watch to be using up and how accurately you’re tracked.
+GPS tracking will also be vital.
+Your watch could piggy-back from your phone for the duration of your rides but that hurts battery life and you may want to reserve your phone.
+A lot of watches will have varying levels of GPS accuracy on tap.
+You can configure exactly how much battery you want the watch to be using up and how accurately you’re tracked.

-Many multi-sport watches also come with barometers and altimeters, useful if your other hobbies are climbing mountains or activities at sea.
-The watch will often also use these to help track you more accurately, especially in areas of poor GPS coverage.
+Many multi-sport watches also come with barometers and altimeters.
+This is useful for accurate elevation profiles in recorded data.
+Or if your other hobbies are climbing mountains or activities at sea.

-It’s worth bearing in mind that more sensors means a greater drain on battery life and necessitates a bigger battery, leading to larger watches.
+Keep in mind though, more sensors mean a greater drain on battery life.
+They will need a bigger battery, leading to larger watches.